top of page

 Lee Casebolt, on the other hand, makes the argument that in the 19th century and the first decade or so of the 20th, professional wrestlers made their living via sidebets, and so the profit motive kept them honest—not regarding the use of underhanded tactics (quite the contrary!)—but in terms of competitors not secretly cooperating and making a pre-arrangement as to the victor.
 [19]

 A case could be made that each man was right on the different continents each was talking about.
-In Northern England, where catch-as-catch-can wrestling originated, the sport was run under a regime known as the Gaffer System, a term borrowed from the collieries (Brit for a coal mine and its associated buildings) where most of the men worked during the week.
-Rather than hiring men directly, the collieries would pay the "gaffer," (usually a local pub manager,) for a certain amount of work, the gaffer would hire, pay, and direct a crew to do that work, and pocket the profit, (and then profit a second time when their crew spent much of their earnings at their pub.)
-On holidays, often many of the same men handled the entertainment via catch matches using the same system: the public-house man would hire a couple of likely fellows, tell them what to do, and pay them out of pocket in anticipation of increased sales due to interest in their match, (again hoping the men he just paid ended up drinking most of their windfall in order to profit twice.)
+In the 19th and early-20th Century Northern England, catch-as-catch-can was a holiday attraction to draw custom to public houses, and the events were run under a regime known as the Gaffer System: a term borrowed from the collieries (a Brit term for a coal mine and its associated buildings) where most of the performers worked during the week.
+(In those early days, catch-as-catch-can was "semi-pro": practitioners were paid, but not enough to quit their day job.)
+Rather than hiring men directly, the collieries would pay the "gaffer," (usually a local pub manager,) for a certain amount of work… then the gaffer would hire, pay, and direct a crew to do that work, and pocket the profit, (and then profit a second time when their crew spent much of their earnings at their pub.)
+On holidays, often many of the same men from those mines provided the entertainment by putting on catch matches under basically the same system: the public-house man would hire a couple of likely fellows, tell them what to do, and pay them out of pocket in anticipation of increased sales due to interest in their match, (again expecting the men he had just paid to end up drinking much of their windfall, in order to profit twice.)
 The performers were paid a set amount to perform as instructed, (generally speaking, however best whetted the crowd's thirst for a rematch,) win or lose, and any side-bets were pure inventions to the press to hype up public interest.
 [18]

 A Wigan Colliery Disaster